ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 ****************************

-In the event that the image files to which the materials referred, have been moved (In the best case) This button opens a file browser where you can roughly indicate the folder that may contain subfolders with missing images inside.
+In the event that the image files to which the materials referred, have been moved (In the best case) This button opens a file browser where you can roughly indicate the folder that may contain sub folders with missing images inside.
 If the images are found, they are automatically reconnected to the materials.